dvrpc/network-routing/documentation/analysis.md

 ## [Extract Data](../sidewalk_gaps/extract_data)

-5 & 6) Clip the datasets by state with ``sidewalk clip-data NJ`` and ``sidewalk clip-data PA``.
+5) Clip the datasets by to the NJ region with ``sidewalk clip-data NJ``

+6) Repeat for PA with ``sidewalk clip-data PA``.
 The result of this is a new database schema for each state, and the subsequent analyses will take places within these state-specific schemas.

 ## [Segment Analysis](../sidewalk_gaps/segments)

-7 & 8) Classify centerlines with the amount of sidewalk coverage with ``sidewalk analyze-segments nj`` and ``sidewalk analyze-segments pa``.
+7) Classify centerlines with the amount of sidewalk coverage in NJ with ``sidewalk analyze-segments nj``

+8) Repeat for PA with ``sidewalk analyze-segments pa``.
 Runtime is ~4 hrs for NJ and double for PA.
 This is a one-time execution, so kick it off at the end of a workday and let them run concurrently over the evening.

 ## [Network Analysis](../sidewalk_gaps/accessibility)

-9 & 10) Execute a network-based accessibility analysis with ``sidewalk analyze SCHEMA``
+9) Execute a network-based accessibility analysis for NJ with ``sidewalk analyze-network nj``

+10) Repeat for PA with ``sidewalk analyze-network pa``

 11) Summarize the network analysis results with a hexagon overlay that identifies locations where connectivity within the sidewalk network could be improved.
 (TODO)